agwcolor/Restaurant-Review-Stage1/README.md

 2. Use your browser to resize the screen to see different views.

 3. A service worker is also caching the assets in the background (in rest-app-v1).
-These will become live in the next stage.

 ## Background
 This project has implemented accessibility,  responsiveness, and installed a service worker managing a cache (in rest-app-v1). : [Project Overview](ProjectOverview.md)

 ## Dependencies
-Although the assests for this app are cached, functionality has not been built in yet to use them since it's just stage1.
+Visited images and files have been cached, not the maps.

 You will need a local webserver running.
 In addition, this app requires access to the following : mainly Map Box and Leaflet resources (http://www.mapbox.com).